 The Bank provides funding to assist in the housing needs of low- and moderate-income households in Barbados through its Housing Credit Fund (HCF).
 The HCF was established by the Government of Barbados in 1982 to help alleviate the overall shortage of housing units across the island.
 The mandate remains to significantly improve the existing housing stock; assist in shifting the initiative for housing to the private sector and broaden the ownership base of housing in Barbados.

-HCF resources are channelled through financial intermediaries and any other institutions approved by the Central Bank of Barbados.
+HCF resources are channeled through financial intermediaries and any other institutions approved by the Central Bank of Barbados.

 The resources of the HCF can be used to provide financing for the following: